Subscribie/subscribie-deployer/README.md

 # Subscribie Deployer

 Standalone flask app which receives a new site build request, and builds the site. (ref https://github.com/Subscribie/module-builder/issues/7)

 Responsible for building new subscribie sites.

-- When a new site is created (via /start-building) , all the data to build that site (in yaml) is sent to this endpoint which builds a new subscribie site
+- When a new site is created (via /start-building), all data needed to build the site is sent (as json) to this endpoint which then builds a new subscribie site
+- Site settings are in an .env file
+- Each site runes in its own isolates process (using uwisgi), using the same subscribie repo
+  - Note Each site runs independently with its own database, but the codebase is *not* duplicated.
-- Each site is defined in a yaml file, and a clone of the Subscribie repo
+  - This is different from a previous implementation which cloned the Subscribie repo for each new site.
 - Each site runs as a uwsgi 'vassal' which allows new sites to come online without having to restart the web server